lzwjava/blog-source/_drafts/2025-01-08-limit-edge-en.md

 ---
 audio: true
 lang: en
 layout: post
-title: Limit and Edge
+title: Limits and Edge Cases
 ---

-* Think about limit and edge cases are good way to understand something.
+* Thinking about limits and edge cases is a good way to understand something.

-* Knowing the limit and edge cases of a person make you know how to collaborate or live with him or her.
+* Knowing the limits and edge cases of a person helps you understand how to collaborate with them or live with them.

-* Knowing the limit and edge case of API server help you know its security level and ability.
+* Knowing the limits and edge cases of an API server helps you assess its security level and capabilities.

-* Knowing the limit and edge cases of an input filed help you know whether it is secure and bugful.
+* Knowing the limits and edge cases of an input field helps you determine whether it is secure and free from bugs.

-* Think about limit and edge cases of an algorithm, improve effiency and fix bugs.
+* Thinking about the limits and edge cases of an algorithm can improve efficiency and fix bugs.

-* Limit is about effiency, maxium, resource.
-Edge cases is about some minor or niche condition.
+* The limit is about efficiency, maximum capacity, and resources.
+Edge cases are about minor or niche conditions.

-* Limit is some times called edge cases.
-Edge cases are some times call Limits.
+* The term "limit" is sometimes used to refer to edge cases, and edge cases are sometimes called limits.

-* Think about limit about space, size, lenght, number, weight, derivates, time, alive time, energy, frequency, any physics unit, any computer unit, requests, frequency, rate limit, resource, cpu, memory, computation limit.
+* Think about limits in terms of space, size, length, number, weight, derivatives, time, lifespan, energy, frequency, physical units, computer units, requests, frequency, rate limits, resources, CPU, memory, and computation capacity.

-* Think about edge cases in an algorithm, code, hardware, math problems, large language model, API, system, book, functionality or products, a product.
+* Consider edge cases in algorithms, code, hardware, math problems, large language models, APIs, systems, books, functionalities, or products.